slbailey/retrowaves/ENV_SETUP.md

 # Environment Configuration Setup

-This guide shows how to configure YouTube streaming secrets without hardcoding them in the codebase.
+This guide shows how to configure the application settings (including YouTube streaming and music directory paths) via environment variables without hardcoding them in the codebase.

 ## Option 1: .env File (Recommended)